 - A Tomb of the Unknown Soldier was added beneath the Arc de Triomphe in Paris to honor the unknown dead of World War I (1921)

 - Iceland became the first country to legalize abortion (1935)

 - Italian police rescued a U.S. General after 42 days as hostage of Red Brigade (1982)

-Also on this day in 1985, a group of American performers recorded the charity song, We Are the World, to raise money for famine relief.
-Written by Michael Jackson and Lionel Richie, the song became the fastest-selling American pop single in history, and sold over 20 million copies.
-It also raised over $63M for humanitarian aid.
+Also on this day in 1985, a group of American performers recorded the charity song, We Are the World, to raise money for famine relief in Africa.

 In all, more than 45 of America’s top musicians participated in the USA for Africa recording, including Michael Jackson, Bob Dylan, Paul Simon, Stevie Wonder, Ray Charles, Billy Joel, Diana Ross, Bruce Springsteen, Dionne Warwick, Willie Nelson, Al Jarreau, Kenny Loggins, Steve Perry and Daryl Hall.
 The song eventually became the biggest selling single in both US and pop music history.